Biden has made a secret trip to Kyiv as Russia's war there enters its 2nd year

 Biden had been slated to travel to Warsaw this week to mark the anniversary of the war and to hold a series of meetings with central European allies.

 Instead, he secretly left Washington early on Sunday morning.
 Details of how he got to Ukraine were not immediately available due to security concerns.
+Biden has since left the capital.
 Kyiv has been the target of Russian missile and drone strikes, including as recently as Feb.
 10.

 Only three officials as well one reporter and one photographer traveled with Biden.
 A small group of reporters already inside Ukraine — including NPR's Joanna Kakissis — joined Biden after his arrival at 8 a.m. local time.